Landline (TV program)

-Landline is an Australian national rural issues television program broadcast on ABC Television since 1991.
+Landline is an Australian weekly television program broadcast on ABC Television since 1991.
+It reports on rural, agricultural and environmental issues, particularly as they relate to farmers and regional livelihoods.

 History

 The program premiered on 11 March 1991 at 11:30 am, replacing Countrywide and hosted by former host of Countrywide, Doug Murray.
 By October 1991, Doug Murray had departed from the program and with a format change and a new host Cathie Schnitzerling (née Phillips), it moved to 12:00 pm by November 1991.

 Landline was the first program that broadcast on ABC2 when the channel was launched at 6:35 am on 7 March 2005.

 By 2018 it moved to screen each Sunday from 12:30pm on ABC TV & 4pm on ABC News with an encore available on ABC iview.

 Presenters

 As of November 2024, Landline is presented by Pip Courtney, who has hosted the program since 2012.

 Previous presenters include Deborah Knight, Cathie Schnitzerling, Doug Murray, Ticky Fullerton, Anne Kruger and Sally Sara.